MicrosoftDocs/WSL/WSL/setup/environment.md

 Follow this step-by-step guide to [Get started mounting a Linux disk in WSL 2](../wsl2-mount-disk.md).

 ![wsl mount command screenshot](../media/wslmountsimple.png)

+## Run Linux GUI apps

+Follow this tutorial to learn how to set up and [run Linux GUI apps on WSL](../tutorials/gui-apps.md).

 ## Additional resources